 Protecting and enforcing intellectual property rights should be a key element of every successful business model for both large and small businesses today.
 Why devote countless financial and human resources to the development of your intellectual property without the commitment to ensure that your competitors don’t profit from it themselves?
 Whether you are a well-established national company with a fully developed intellectual property portfolio needing uniform management, or a small, local business trying to create your presence, you’ve put time, money and effort into building and protecting your good name.
-We have helped countless businesses in Roanoke, the New River Valley, the Commonwealth of Virginia, and beyond develop and protect their intellectual property.
+From our locations in Blacksburg, Roanoke, and Richmond, we have helped countless businesses develop and protect their intellectual property.

 We pride ourselves not just on knowing intellectual property law, but also on helping our clients better understand the particular nuances of each area of protection that may apply to their businesses, and then helping them decide which course of action is right for them.

 Copyright protects creative expression like music, movies, literature, graphics, and software.
 A copyright protection strategy seeks to maximize the value of your creative assets and give you a competitive advantage over your competition.
 Learn more at our Copyrights Page.

 The identity you have with your customers is the lifeblood of your company.
 Make sure you are doing everything you can to protect the goodwill inherent in your business name, your product name, and your brand.
 Learn more at our Trademarks Page.

 Did you know you may be able to protect client lists, marketing plans, research and development plans, and other confidential materials through trade secret protection?
 Learn more at our Patents & Trade Secrets page.

 New, non-obvious, and useful processes, machines, manufactures, or compositions of matter are protectable by a utility patent issued by the United States Patent and Trademark Office.
 Our firm, in association with the XDL Group, will work with you to develop, protect, and license your invention.
 Learn more at our Patents and Trade Secrets Page.